 Lymphocytes - Specialised white blood cells involved in defending the body against disease and infection.
-There are three types of lymphocytes: B-lymphocytes (B-cells), T-lymphocytes (T-cells) and natural killer cells (NK cells).
+There are three types of lymphocytes: B-lymphocytes (B-cells), T-lymphocytes (T-cells) and natural killer cells (NK cells)

 Lymphoid - Term used to describe a pathway of maturation of blood cells in the bone marrow.
-Some white blood cells (including B-lymphocytes and T-lymphocytes) are derived from the lymphoid stem cell line.
+White blood cells (B-lymphocytes and T-lymphocytes) are derived from the lymphoid stem cell line.